Barcelona-Polar-Lab/FRESH-CARE/WP1/readme.md

 ## 🇪🇺 Funding & Acknowledgements
 This software framework is part of the **FRESH-CARE** project (*Unraveling FRESHwater and ocean Currents changes in the Arctic using REmote sensing*), which has received funding from the **European Research Council (ERC)** under the European Union’s Horizon Europe research and innovation programme (Grant Agreement No. 10116451).

-This research framework was developed through a collaborative scientific fellowship between the **Institut de Ciències del Mar (ICM-CSIC)** and the **Instituto de Ciencias Matemáticas (ICMAT)**.

-We acknowledge funding from:
-* The Spanish government through the 'Severo Ochoa Centre of Excellence' accreditation (Grant CEX2024-001494-S funded by AEI 10.13039/501100011033).
-* Grant PID2021-123348OB-I00 funded by MCIN/AEI/10.13039/501100011033/ and by FEDER "A way to make Europe" (A. M. Mancho).
-* The CSIC JAE Intro ICU 2025 call, funded by the Spanish Ministry of Science, Innovation and Universities (Grant Ref: PolarCSIC-01; A. Rosquete-Estévez).

-This work is a contribution to **CSIC Conexión Polar** and **CSIC Thematic Interdisciplinary Platform PTI Teledetect**.